MaybeJustJames/zephyr/README.md

 # Comments

-The `-O1` switch is not 100% safe.
+The `-f` switch is not 100% safe.
 When on `zephyr` will remove exports from foreign modules that seems to be not used: are not used in purescript code and seem not to be used in the foreign module.
 If you simply assign to `exports` using javascript dot notation then you will be fine, but if you use square